home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 #### Do something when a device enters a geofence

-The allows you to do something when the device `device_tracker.millennium_falcon` enters the defined geofence.
+The allows you to do something when the device "Millennium Falcon" enters the defined geofence.

 {% my blueprint_import badge blueprint_url="https://www.home-assistant.io/blueprints/integrations/traccar_server_device_enter_geofence.yaml" %}